thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 ![It creates batch work and inventory](/images/on-the-evilness-of-feature-branching-the-problems/it-creates-batch-work.png)

-It is stuck into the system because the organisation invested quite lot of money to create this inventory consisting of all the code that lies around on all those parallel branches.
-But this investment does not generate any revenue for the organisation. **As long as we have not merged back into mainline, deployed the code into production and released it to the end users, it does not create any value**.
+It is stuck into the system because the organisation invested quite a lot of money to create this inventory consisting of all the code that lies around on all those parallel branches.
+But this investment does not generate any revenue for the organisation. **As long as we have not merged back into mainline, deployed the code into production and released it to the end-users, it does not create any value**.
 Only when this code gets into production in the hands of the users it will generate feedback on how it behaves in production and how it is being used by the users.
-Only then we can take new decisions and come with new ideas on how to find new ways to delight the user and solve their problems and needs.
+Only then we can take new decisions and come up with new ideas on how to find new ways to delight the user and solve their problems and needs.
 This will have an enormous impact on business growth and opportunities.

 To reduce this inventory, we know from Lean Manufacturing, we have to reduce the work in progress.

 This means, working in smaller batches.
 Reducing the lifetime of the branch.
 Committing more frequently to mainline.
-Which means, integrating more often.
+This means, integrating more often.
 As such, achieving a state of Continuous Integration and bringing us closer to a single-piece flow.

 From Lean Manufacturing we know that a single-piece flow will increase the IT delivery throughput, increase quality and stability and reduce the lead time for changes, and the time to market for new functionality.

 ### It increases risks

-Because long-running branches create batch-work, it also create bigger changesets.
+Because long-running branches create batch-work, it also creates bigger changesets.
 Bigger changesets mean more risks.

 ![It increases risks](/images/on-the-evilness-of-feature-branching-the-problems/it-increases-risks.png)

 If we commit more frequently to mainline, the Continuous Integration process has to process a smaller changeset.
 If the build happens to break, finding the root cause will be fairly easy because the changeset is so small.
 Also because we introduced the failing change just a couple of minutes ago.
 We still have enough context to easily fix that build.
 In the end, we can fix the build within 10 minutes and still achieve a state of Continuous Integration.

 On the other hand, when using feature branches, merging back to mainline happens less often.
-As a result the Continuous Integration process has to process a bigger changeset.
+As a result, the Continuous Integration process has to process a bigger changeset.
 If the build happens to break, finding the root cause will be far more difficult because the changeset is so big.
 Probably, also because we introduced the failing change a couple of hours or, worse, a couple of days ago.
-This time, we do not have enough context any more to quickly fix that build.
-Fixing the build becomes difficult and time consuming.
-From now on, we run the risk of having a broken build for a very long period of time. **We just lost the monitoring of the health of the application**.
-We also lost the ability to perform on demand production releases at any given moment in time.
-Obviously, this has a negative impact on lead time and time to market.
+This time, we do not have enough context anymore to quickly fix that build.
+Fixing the build becomes difficult and time-consuming.
+From now on, we run the risk of having a broken build for a very long time. **We just lost the monitoring of the health of the application**.
+We also lost the ability to perform on-demand production releases at any given moment in time.
+Undeniably, this harms lead time and time to market.

-When having huge changesets, [Lisi Hocke](https://twitter.com/lisihocke) remarks, any kind of feedback activity will find less improvements than when you have a small change set.
-A small change set that fits in our head allows us to create a good mental model about it.
+When having huge changesets, [Lisi Hocke](https://twitter.com/lisihocke) remarks, any kind of feedback activity will find fewer improvements than when you have a small changeset.
+A small changeset that fits in our head allows us to create a good mental model of it.
 We can think about the implications and risks.
 We probably will find lots of small improvements.
 However, huge changesets on the other hand take already long to just ... read through.
-Not even talking about understanding or even picture what the impact might be from a risk perspective.
-Regardless the effort put in by the author, the bigger the change set, the more people just want to get done with this as fast as possible.
+Not even talking about understanding or even picturing what the impact might be from a risk perspective.
+Regardless of the effort put in by the author, the bigger the changeset, the more people just want to get done with this as fast as possible.
 The willingness to make improvements decreases.
-Anything we find, we often be postponed.
+Anything we find, we will often postpone.
 Finally, it is also difficult to give feedback.
-People have spend so much time creating this they are more reluctant to hear the bad news or to change direction.
+People have spent so much time creating this they might be more reluctant to hear the bad news or to change direction.
 Because of the [Sunk Cost Fallacy](https://en.wikipedia.org/wiki/Sunk_cost).

 > 10 lines of code = 10 issues.
 >